Girishgktester/Selenium_Docker/README.md

-This framework is integerated with Dockrized selenium grid.
+This framework is integerated with Dockerized selenium grid.